pFedMMA: Personalized Federated Fine-Tuning with Multi-Modal Adapter for Vision-Language Models: Empirical Results

 For personalization evaluation, we include CIFAR-10~\cite{krizhevsky2010cifar} and CIFAR-100~\cite{krizhevsky2009learning}.
-These datasets are partitioned among clients using a symmetric Dirichlet distribution with concentration parameter $\beta= 0.3$, which creates varying degrees of label skew across clients.
+These datasets are partitioned among clients using a Dirichlet distribution, which creates varying degrees of label skew across clients.
 Additionally, we apply the same pathological class split as used in the CLIP datasets to test robustness under extreme heterogeneity.
-Further details on the dataset configurations and partitioning strategies can be found in Appendix.
+Further details on the dataset configurations and partitioning strategies can be found in Appendix \ref{dataset-appendix}.

 \textbf{Baselines.} We evaluate pFedMMA across all experimental settings, including generalization, personalization, and domain generalization, using a consistent set of five baselines.
-Zero-shot CLIP~\cite{radford2021learning} serves as a non-adaptive reference model that uses fixed hand-crafted prompt templates such as "a photo of a [class]" without any task-specific learning.
+Zero-shot CLIP~\cite{radford2021learning} serves as a non-adaptive reference model that uses fixed hand-crafted prompt templates such as ``a photo of a [class]'' without any task-specific learning.
 PromptFL~\cite{guo2023promptfl} represents a standard federated prompt learning approach in which a shared prompt is collaboratively learned across clients using FedAvg.
 FedPGP~\cite{cuiharmonizing} introduces prompt-wise contrastive learning to encourage consistency between global and local prompts.
 FedOTP~\cite{li2024global} applies unbalanced Optimal Transport to align global knowledge with client-specific prompt representations.
-Finally, pFedMoAP~\cite{luo2025mixture} leverages a Mixture-of-Experts design that enables each client to access both local and non-local prompt experts through a lightweight attention-based gating mechanism.
+Finally, pFedMoAP~\cite{luo2025mixture} leverages a Mixture-of-Experts design that enables each client to access both local and non-local prompt experts through an attention-based gating mechanism.
+In addition to these prompt-based methods, we also consider adapter and LoRA-style PEFT baselines by implementing federated CLIP-Adapter~\cite{gao2024clip} and federated CLIP-LoRA~\cite{zanella2024low}, where only the adapter or low-rank layers are updated and aggregated across clients.
 These baselines cover a diverse range of federated adaptation strategies, providing a strong benchmark for assessing the performance of pFedMMA across different types of heterogeneity.